By Nancy Armitage

 “So to the end the fragile form advances, There, upon those lips of stone to pour at least a prayer.
 She feed & peaceful leith, beyond the door of chances, And like the song of moving wings, God’s message reached her there.”

 Document: Book: “To my mother” by Archer M. Huntington Poetry book #H: 250610 1925 Book donated: by Max Farrand Nov.
-1943 Huntington Library San Marino CA [There is a possibility that Archer & Ana Huntington came to Arabella Huntington final funeral.
-It was at Henry E. Huntington’s San Marino Ranch in Southern California where she was buried.
+1943 Huntington Library San Marino CA [There is a possibility that Archer & Ana Huntington came to Arabella Huntington’s final funeral at San Marino ranch.
+It was at Henry E. Huntington’s San Marino Ranch in Southern California where she was buried in the mausoleum.
 There are photographs of Archer & Anna at the San Marino Ranch in 1924 at the Huntington Library Archives.
 Maybe Archer read a passage of his poetry at his mother’s funeral.

 Archer M. Huntington’s Awards: